December and January Special

-During the month of May, mention this special and receive a 1 year supply of BioForce with a septic pump out.
+During the months of December and January, mention this special and receive a 1 year supply of BioForce with a septic pump out.

 (BioForce is a septic system additive.
 When applied once a month, the additive counteracts the damage to the biological system in your septic tank that is caused by using bleach and antibacterial soaps.)